-Before presenting the main Algorithm, let us understand the properties of the approximation \eqref{grad_f} that we use.
-Most of these properties have already been encountered in the literature \cite{shamir2017optimal}, we modified only a few of them for our case.
-These properties are associated with the next object
+Before presenting the main algorithm, let us understand the properties of the approximation \eqref{grad_f} that we use.
+Most of these properties have already been encountered in the literature \cite{shamir2017optimal}, we modify only a few of them for our case.
+These properties are associated with the following object

-The function $F$ is called the "smoothed" version of the function $f$.
-Our algorithm does not use it in any way, but it will be used in the theoretical analysis. \begin{lemma} [see Lemmas 1 and 2 from \cite{beznosikov2019derivative}] $F(x)$ is convex, differentiable and it holds that
+\abc{where $\tilde e \in \R^n$ is a vector randomly uniformly generated from the unit Euclidean ball and $r > 0$ is the smoothing parameter.} The function $F$ is called the "smoothed" version of the function $f$.
+Our algorithm does not use it in any way, but it will be used in the theoretical analysis.